7d8e-ad/delta-deepak/README.md

 # delta-deepak
-This is my first conscious repo
+This is my first conscious repo.